davehague/mp4_transcriber/README.md

 ## Performance Tips

-- For best performance, use a computer with an NVIDIA GPU and ensure CUDA is properly installed
 - Processing time depends on video length, model size, and your hardware
 - The medium model offers a good balance between accuracy and performance for most cases
-- For batch processing long videos, consider running overnight

 ## Troubleshooting